seqeralabs/wave/README.md

 which provides the FUSE client required access the AWS S3 storage.

-It also changes the entry point of the container setting the script [entry.sh](.layer/opt/fusion/entry.sh) which takes care to automatically mount the bucket names specified via the env variable `$NXF_FUSION_BUCKETS` into the container.
-For example if the variable value is `s3://foo` it mounts the bucket to the path `/fusion/s3/foo`.
-Multiple buckets can be specified separating them with a comma `,` character.
+It also changes the entry point of the container setting the script [entry.sh](.layer/opt/fusion/entry.sh) which takes care to automatically mount FusionFS when the env variable `$NXF_FUSION_BUCKETS` is defined into the container.
+It mounts the path `/fusion/s3`, and then any S3 bucket it is available as `/fusion/s3/<bucket_name>`.

 ### Get started